1. Make Sure You Know the Dog’s Personality

 If you’re working in a studio, you might find it difficult to light every part of your puppy’s features.
-The popular side light technique, which is often used in portrait photography, doesn’t always look flattering in dog photography.
+The popular side light technique, which is often used for portraits, doesn’t always look flattering in dog photography.

 Your goal is to cast an even amount of light on your entire subject and make their eyes sparkle.

-To do this, use a reflector, which can either be bought for a low price or made at home.
+To do this, use a reflector, which you can either buy for a low price or make at home.
 In fact, it’s likely that you already have one!